wacncontent/CustomizeTool/output/articles/virtual-machines/xplat-cli-azure-resource-manager.md

 Using the Azure Resoure Manager mode, you can also manage your Azure resources in a _declarative_ way by describing the structure and relationships of a deployable group of resources in JSON *templates*.
 The template describes parameters that can be filled in either inline when running a command or stored in a separate JSON azuredeploy-parameters.json file.
 This allows you to easily create new resources using the same template by simply providing different parameters.
 For example, a template that creates a website will have parameters for the site name, the region the website will be located in, and other common parameters.

 When a template is used to modify or create a group, a _deployment_ is created, which is then applied to the group.
-For more information on the Azure Resource Manager, visit the [Azure Resource Manager Overview](../resource-group-overview.md).
+For more information on the Azure Resource Manager, visit the [Azure Resource Manager Overview](/documentation/articles/resource-group-overview).

 ## Authentication

-Working with the Azure Resource Manager through the Azure CLI requires that you authenticate to Microsoft Azure using a work or school account.
+Working with the Azure Resource Manager through the Azure CLI requires that you authenticate to Windows Azure using a work or school account.
 Authenticating with a certificate installed through a .publishsettings file will not work.

-For more information on authenticating using a work or school account, see [Connect to an Azure subscription from the Azure CLI](../xplat-cli-connect.md).
+For more information on authenticating using a work or school account, see [Connect to an Azure subscription from the Azure CLI](/documentation/articles/xplat-cli-connect).

 > [AZURE.NOTE] Because you use a work or school account -- which is managed by Azure Active Directory -- you can also use Azure Role-Based Access Control (RBAC) to manage access and usage of Azure resources.
-For details, see [Managing and Auditing Access to Resources](../resource-group-rbac.md).
+For details, see [Managing and Auditing Access to Resources](/documentation/articles/resource-group-rbac).

 ## Setting the Azure Resource Manager mode